wanyoike-max/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 * Script 8 shows us how to Write a function that prints n elements of an array of integers, followed by a new line.

 * Script 9 shows us how to Write a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.

+* Script 100 shows us how to Write a function that convert a string to an integer.